 TEC30: Live Wires

 This unit involves students learning more advanced ideas and principles behind electricity.
 Students build a number of electronic projects.
 They use software to simulate, manipulate and design circuits and thereby gain an insight into how everyday devices work.
 Students explore the function and uses of more advanced electronic components.
-They use their designs to etch out printed circuit boards and construct models using different techniques.
+Students follow a basic design process to bring solutions to life and learn valuable construction techniques.
 At the end of this unit students are able to recognise various components, read the values of various components being used and begin basic diagnostic testing.